 The award of masters is based upon gaining the required number of credits, normally 180.
 Classifications for merit or distinctions will be calculated on the basis of an average mark, based on the weighted programme as a whole.
-(Schools to add a sentence here, where they would like to weight the taught and research elements separately for Masters level only)

 If you are completing a postgraduate diploma or certificate programme then these degrees are only awarded as a pass.